Neural interval-censored survival regression with feature selection: Methods

-where $pl_{n}(\theta, W)$ is the profile likelihood obtained with \verb|ICM| and $W_{j}^{(1)}$ denotes the outward weights for feature $j$ in the first hidden layer.
+where $W_{j}^{1}$ denotes the outward weights for feature $j$ in the first hidden layer.
 The objective is minimised via the technique of hierarchical proximal optimisation.

+The proposed architecture integrates both linear transformations and a perceptron-based model acting on the input data.
+This dual-component structure offers a flexible way to capture different sparse patterns in data thanks to the constrained optimization problem above.
+However, it is important to note that the architecture introduces non-identifiability: there is no control on the signal proportion absorbed by each part, making it challenging to disentangle the unique contributions of each.
+While this does not harm the predictive power of the model, it offers an avenue for future research on interpretability and model decomposition.

-Because of the Lasso penalty placed on the objective function, the linear contribution of many input covariates is being shrunk to zero.
+Because of the $\ell^1$-penalty placed on the objective function, the linear contribution of many input covariates is being shrunk to zero.
 The constraint imposes that the first hidden layer weights associated with such covariates are also being shrunk to zero.
-This fact has true regularization implications as the effect of covariates that are screened by the linear Lasso scheme vanishes all the way down forward propagation throughout the hidden layers.
+This fact has true regularization implications, as the non-linear effects of covariates that are screened by the linear Lasso scheme vanish all the way down forward propagation throughout the hidden layers.
+We provide an adaptation that makes compatible the optimization of the interval-censored likelihood with deep learning automatic differentiation computational libraries such as \texttt{torch.autograd} \citep{pytorch}\footnote{\url{https://pytorch.org/tutorials/beginner/blitz/autograd_tutorial.html}}.
+The high level algorithm is given in Algorithm \ref{alg:cap} below.

-Historically, there are two characterisations of the interval-censored Non-Parameteric Maximum Likelihood Estimator (NPMLE) of the time-to-event distribution function.
-The first one is owed to \citep{turnbull1976empirical}, who attributes it to \citep{efron1967two}’s notion of self-consistency.
-The second one is a perspective based on the theory of isotonic regression that arose in \citep{groene}.
-The equations involved in the first case yield to the iteration steps of an expectation-maximization (EM) algorithm whereas the second approach leads to an optimization problem based on ICM which turns out to be much faster than the first one, particularly when working with large sample sizes.
-We develop an adaptation of the latter that is compatible with deep learning automatic differentiation computational libraries such as \texttt{torch.autograd}, see further details in Appendix A. The high level algorithm is given in Algorithm 1 below.